lbchanjr/mmr_tcx_lap_splitter/README.md

 ### How do I get set up? ###

 * Summary of set up
 1.)
-Requires Python 3 and Tcl/Tk for the stand-alone UI.
+Requires Python 3
+2.)
+Tcl/Tk for the stand-alone UI (usually bundled up with the Python 3 installer).
 * Configuration
 1.)
 Install Python 3 on your computer.
 2.)
 Run script by typing 'python mmrtcxlapsplitter.py' on the command prompt.